 AUC offers wellness counseling services to assist students in managing issues related to their well-being.
 These services include financial, mental health counseling, tutoring, test taking strategies, and more.

 AUC offers a full gym that includes activity rooms for free classes like yoga for students and a game room, including table tennis.
 There are many outdoor activities like basketball, beach volleyball, and water sports like snorkeling, scuba diving, and sailing to help relax.
 There are many different types of restaurants on the island where you can enjoy a meal and a nice evening out with your friends.

 Medical Sciences/Clinical Sciences

 The first five semesters at AUC involve a concentrated study of the medical sciences through AUC's US-modeled medical school curriculum.
 Students are introduced to clinical medicine in first semester with an increased emphasis in fifth semester, which allows them to experience the clinical application of the medical sciences well before they advance to the clinical portion of the program.
 AUC’s medical sciences program is designed to help prepare them for the USMLE and match students’ needs, with faculty easily accessible for assistance and students provided with adequate opportunity for self-directed study.

 Students can complete clinical rotations at United States clinical sites, with an option to complete them in the United Kingdom.
-In addition, AUC students can participate in Global Health Electives, which includes clinical experiences in places like the Dominican Republic, Russia, Uganda, Vietnam, and Zimbabwe.
+In addition, AUC students can participate in Global Health Electives, which includes clinical experiences in places like the Dominican Republic, India, Uganda, Vietnam, and Zimbabwe.
 We're proud that we give students the opportunity to explore and engage in other countries' healthcare systems.